Criminal punishment in Edo-period Japan: Death penalty

 The death penalty often carried collateral punishments.
-One was parading the criminal around town prior to execution.
+One was parading the criminal around town prior to execution(市中引き回し).
 A similar one was public display of the criminal prior to execution.
-A third was public display of the severed head.
+A third was public display of the severed head(獄門).

 Samurai were often sentenced to commit seppuku in lieu of these forms of punishment.
 Seppuku is a term of suicide for the samurai.

 Incarceration and exile

 Depending on the severity of the crime, magistrates could sentence convicts to incarceration in various forms: